Status of Narco Analysis

-Normally, the narco analysis done by the amalgamation of sodium pentothal or Sodium Amytal dissolved in 3000 ml of distilled water.
+Normally, the narco analysis is done by the amalgamation of sodium pentothal or Sodium Amytal dissolved in 3000 ml of distilled water.
 This test is usually conducted to know the truth from the accused.
 When a person undergoes this test, his inhibition becomes so low that it becomes impossible to tell a lie and automatically he speaks the truth.

 It is a kind of sleep-like state where the mind is so sub-conscious that one cannot escape just by lying.
 The dose of this differs according to a person’s gender, age, mental health, and physical health.

 In the test, the person totally gets hypnotized and cannot speak at his own will.
 He can only speak something after he is questioned continuously and given hints and suggestions.
-Here the person goes into a semi-conscious stage and whatever he answers considered real.
+Here the person goes into a semi-conscious stage and whatever he answers is considered real.

 The wrong dose or over-dosing can lead the person to coma or even death.
 That’s why special care is always taken while testing or giving this dose.
 While the interrogation process by the investigation agencies is done, the presence of the doctors is a must.
-All the confession and revelation are recorded both in audio and video form.
+All the confessions and revelations are recorded both in audio and video form.
 Later, a report is made by the investigating officers which are used as evidence in the court of law.
 Usually, this test is conducted in government hospitals after the court passes the order.
 Free consent of the accused is a must in this test.

 CONSTITUTIONAL AND LEGAL VALIDITY OF NARCO TEST

 Confession and Narco-Analysis are two different things.
 The former is valid whereas the latter is invalid.
-Article 20 (3) of the Indian Constitution speaks about crime investigation and trial process.
+Article 20 (3) of the Indian Constitution speaks about crime investigation and the trial process.
 Narco Analysis does not have any legality and if it is done then it is a clear violation of Article 20 (3) of the constitution.
 This article deals with the privilege against self-incrimination which is the fundamental canon of common law criminal jurisprudence.

 NARCO ANALYSIS IN INDIA AND ITS ADMISSIBILITY

-Though India is a democratic nation still Narco Analysis is practiced here.
+Though India is a democratic nation still Narco Analysis is practised here.
 It has not received to be conducted on a regular basis openly but in some cases where it becomes necessary, it is conducted.

-In the case of State of Bombay Vs. Kathakali Oghad, the court observed that self-incrimination means conveying information basing upon the personal knowledge of a person and cannot include merely the mechanical way of producing documents in the court.
+In the case of State of Bombay Vs. Kathakali Oghad, the court observed that self-incrimination means conveying information based upon the personal knowledge of a person and cannot include merely the mechanical way of producing documents in the court.
 This case was decided by 11 judges bench.

 As we all know, we have a fundamental right called the right to privacy which is also applicable to an accused.
 The right to privacy is an implicit right that is included under Article 21 of the Constitution.
 This Narco-Test also violates the right to privacy of a person.